 Treatment Techniques

-Patients are evaluated using a whole body approach to discern the appropriate traditional and/or non traditional techniques needed to facilitate healing.
+Patients are evaluated using a whole-body approach to discern the appropriate traditional and/or nontraditional techniques needed to facilitate healing.

 Soft Tissue Mobilization